Bali family holidays can be as busy or as relaxing as you like – but one thing is for sure there are plenty of things to do in Bali with kids.

 A Bali coffee plantation is a great place to try a variety of teas, coffees and chocolates.
 Most plantations will give you a free guided tour of the plantation detailing how the products are made and give you oodles and oodles of free product to try.

 You can also try the famous Kopi Luwak coffee which is made from the civet’s (a racoon like animal) droppings.
-Although I don’t recommend this as the civet’s are usually kept in cruel conditions.
+Although I don’t recommend this as the civet’s are usually kept in cruel conditions – click here for more information about why you shouldn’t support this.

 After the free tour you will be taken to the gift shop where you can purchase any of the products you tried.